dalpaka/minimal-csharp-tcp/README.md

 ## Cange the port in the Program.cs file in Server.Start(max players, your port here);

-the attached serverHoster.exe file comes with a 5 digit port which won't work (except you work at google)
+the attached serverHoster.exe file comes with a 5 digit port which won't work (because it is taken by google😭)